c-auri/ConferenceTracks/README.md

 # ConferenceTrackManagement
+An application that manages conference talks.
+Uses parallel conference tracks with a morning and an afternoon session and tries to fit all the proposed talks into the minimum amount of tracks.

+## Running the Application
+The App is written using `Node.js v18.9.0` and `npm 8.19.1`, the tests are written with the [Jest Testing Framework](https://jestjs.io/).

+1. Load Node.js dependencies:
+    ```
+    npm install
+    ```
+2. Run the unit tests:
+    ```
+    npm test
+    ```
+3. Run the console app:
+    ```
+    node main [inputFilename]
+    ```

+Input files must be placed in the `input` directory.
+There are predefined problems for testing, but you can also write your own.
+If no file is specified `assignment.txt` will be used, which is the example problem given in the assignment.

+### Input rules
+- A talk is defined by a single line containing the full title, followed by the time specification.
+- The time specification can either be 'lightning' (fixed to 5 minutes) or given in minutes (at least 5).
+- Titles may contain numbers or the word 'lightning'.
+- The time specification must be seperated from the title by whitespace.

-## Time Constraints
+## Algorithm Description
-- A talk must not have a duration less than 5 minutes.
-- The default constraints for the morning session are from 9:00 AM to 12:00 PM exactly.
-- Lunch is hard coded from 12:00 PM to 1:00 PM.
-- The default constraints for the afternoon session are from 13:00 PM to 16:00 PM at the earliest and 17:00 PM at the latest.
+### Initialization
+1. Divide the total duration of all talks by the maximum duration of a track (7 hours), rounding up.
+This is the minimum number of tracks required.
+2. Initialize the minimum number of tracks.
+### Greedy Phase
+3. Sort the talks by their duration in descending order.
+4. Add the talks into the tracks one by one, prioritizing tracks that have the most time left.
+5. Put talks that do not fit into any track into an excess list.
+### Optimization [NOT IMPLEMENTED]
+6. Try to fit all excess talks into the existing tracks via local search methods, e.g. Tabu Search.
+7. Try to reduce the number of tracks via the same method.
+### Cleanup
+8. Create new tracks and add the excess talks, until the excess list is empty.

-## Compromises
+## Implementation Compromises
-- The session time constraints (start, earliest end and latest end) are somewhat customizable, but must always be at full hours of the same day.
-The assignment did not specify any customizability needs, but I did not want to hard code too many magic numbers.
+- The optimization step is not implemented yet.
+The algorithm solves most problems just fine as is, but there are some edge cases where it produces more tracks than are strictly necessary.
+A local search optimization might improve upon this, but comes at a high implementation and running time cost.
+So I skipped it for now.
+- There are no integration tests that check the correctness of the full algorithm or unit tests for the classes in the Solve directory (I ran out of time).
+The correctness can manually be tested with the provided input files.
-- Variables holding time as integers are measured in minutes if not specified otherwise.
+- Variables holding time are integers measured in minutes if not specified otherwise.
 This is not very clean, a dedicated Time class would be better.
 But since I'm not familiar with JavaScripts Date arithmetics this seemed like an easy compromise that wouldn't make too much trouble.

-## Input rules
-- A talk is defined by a single line containing the full title followed by the time specification.
-- Titles may contain numbers.
-- The time specification must be seperated from the title by whitespace.
-- The time specification can either be 'lightning' (5 minutes) or given in minutes.
-The unit of measurement may be given or omitted.